 Capitalist revenue is the part of the surplus value that goes for the capitalists' personal consumption rather than being reinvested in expanding the means of production.

-REV stand for the capitalist revenue for the entire economy
+REV stands for the capitalist revenue for the entire economy

 SMPC stands for the part of the surplus value that is realized as means of production and consumption and can be used for expanding the scale of production.